japnitahuja/POSIX-Threads/README.md

 ## Introduction

 POSIX Threads (also known as Pthreads) is a POSIX standard for threads programming.
 It defines a set of C programming language constructs that can be used to create and manipulate threads.
-Threads are lightweight processes that can run concurrently within a single process.
+Threads are lightweight procedures that can run concurrently within a single process.
 By using threads, we can divide a complex task into smaller parts, which can be executed in parallel, thereby improving the overall performance of the application.

 ## Table of Contents